Alberto Vargas: Life and career

 The death of his wife Anna Mae in 1974 left him devastated, and he stopped painting.
 Anna Mae had been his model and business manager, his muse in every way.
 The publication of his autobiography in 1978 renewed interest in his work and brought him partially out of his self-imposed retirement to do a few works, such as album covers for The Cars (Candy-O, 1979) and Bernadette Peters (Bernadette Peters, 1980; Now Playing, 1981).
 He died of a stroke on 30 December 1982 at the age of 86.

-Many of Vargas' works from his period with Esquire are now held by the Spencer Museum of Art at the University of Kansas.
-The museum was given those works in 1980 along with a large body of other art from the magazine.
+Many of Vargas's works from his period with Esquire are now held by the Spencer Museum of Art at the University of Kansas.
+The museum received those works in 1980, along with a large body of other art from the magazine.

 At the December 2003 Christie's auction of Playboy archives, the 1967 Vargas painting Trick or Treat sold for $71,600.

-His work was typically a combination of watercolor and airbrush.
+His work typically combined watercolor and airbrush.
 His mastery of the airbrush is acknowledged by the founding of the Vargas Award, given annually by Airbrush Action Magazine and named after him.
 Despite always using figure models, he often portrayed elegantly dressed, semi-nude to nude women of idealized proportions.
-Vargas' artistic traits would be slender fingers and toes, with nails often painted red.
+Vargas's artistic traits would be slender fingers and toes, with nails often painted red.

 Vargas is widely regarded as one of the finest artists in his genre.
 He also served as a judge for the Miss Universe beauty contest from 1956 to 1958.

 Notable women painted by Vargas include Billie Burke, Ruth Etting, Paulette Goddard, Bessie Love, Irish McCalla, Marilyn Miller, Marilyn Monroe, Nita Naldi, Bernadette Peters, Olive Thomas, Mamie Van Doren, and Candy Moore from The Cars' Candy-O album.